Wheesk/Wheesk/README.md

 - 👋 Hi, I’m @Wheesk
 - 👀 I’m interested in Cyber Security.
-- ⚡ Fun fact: Nerd.
+- ⚡ Fun fact: Enthusiast.

 <!---
 Wheesk/Wheesk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.